daimahou/documentation/docs/abilities/getting-started/index.md

 !!! danger "Uninstallation"

-    Although examples can be uninstall by simply clicking the Uninstall button.
+    Although examples can be uninstalled by simply clicking the Uninstall button.
 To uninstall Abilities and the Core module of Daimahou, simply pressing the uninstall button will NOT be enough.
 AFTER pressing uninstall, please delete the following folder :

     ``` /Assets/Plugins/DaimahouGames/Packages ```